-Sibford Ferris Parish Council takes the security of personal data seriously, computers are password protected and hard copy files are kept in locked cabinets.
+Sibford Gower Parish Council takes the security of personal data seriously.
+Computers are password protected.

 Consequences of a personal data breach

 A breach of personal data may result in a loss of control of personal data, discrimination, identity theft or fraud, financial loss, damage to reputation, loss of confidentiality of personal data, damage to property or social disadvantage.
 Therefore a breach, depending on the circumstances of the breach, can have a range of effects on individuals.